Dehyrf/beowulf_cluster_streamlined_setup/README.md

       $ sudo mpiuser
       $ bash setup_part_2.sh

+Now, follow the on-screen instructions and once at the master node, make sure to enter the same gateway ip as before for your cluster's router when prompted and make a passwordless ssh key (unless security is a concern).
+Finally, add a password to the cluster and make sure you write it down as it will be needed to run jobs on the cluster later.

 ## Tests

 These setup scripts were tested on the following debian based systems: Trisquel 7.0, Raspbian, and Xubuntu.